IntellectualSites/documentation/plotsquared/commands.md

 ### MUSIC

-Player music in a plot.
+Play music in a plot.

 The first plot location argument is optional.
 Alternatively, it refers to the plot on which the user is currently located.